[?] Subscribe To This Site

 Use a diamond-shaped or hula hoe

-to scrape off the top layer of annual weeds.
+to take off the top layer of weeds.
 To avoid harming the roots of your cultivated plants, don't dig deeper than 1 inch.
-Deep hoeing also exposes buried weed seed to sunlight, allowing it to sprout.

-Annual weeds die when you sever the stems from the roots just below the soil surface.
+Annual weeds die when you dig out the stems from the roots just below the surface.
 With a sharp hoe, you cut the weeds easily.
 Forget about the square-headed traditional garden hoe for this job—go for an oscillating or a swan neck hoe instead.

 To hoe your garden without acquiring a backache, hold the hoe as you would a broom—that is, with your thumbs pointing up.
 Skim the sharp sides of the hoe blade through the top inch of the soil.

-If you don't get them as babies, at least don't let them go to seeds.
+If you don't get them when they are little, don't let them go to seeds.
 As the old gardening saw goes, "One year's seeding makes seven years' weeding."

 Organic Mulch

-A thick layer of mulch keeps light from reaching weeds.
-Without adequate light, the plants don't produce enough chlorophyll to enable further growth.
-The few plants that do manage to stick their leaves into the light will be shallowly rooted and very easy to pull.
+A very thick layer of dark mulch keeps light from reaching weeds.
+Without adequate light, the plants don't produce enough chlorophyll to allow growth.
+The few plants that do manage to get some light will not be rooted very well and easy to pull.

 Organic mulches include compost, shredded leaves, wood chips, bark, dried grass clippings, and other biodegradable material nourish the soil as they decompose.
 A 2- to 3-inch layer will keep sunlight from reaching the weed seeds, preventing their germination.
-Apply mulch immediately after weeding or digging your soil.
-Take care to keep mulch an inch or two away from plant stems to prevent rot caused by moisture retained in the mulch.
+Apply mulch right away after weeding; lay newspaper down to get an extra protection.
+Do not put mulch too close to your plants, maybe about an inch or two away it will prevent rot caused by moisture.

 Plant densely